1. The movement of molecules from a region of higher concentration to lower concentration is called ____________.

 Explanation: Sunken stomata reduce water loss by trapping humid air.

-94. In girdling experiment, food accumulates:
+94. In girdling experiment, food accumulates ____________.

 A) Below the girdle